The Way of Being

 All knowledge is metaphysical in some way (this is brought out later).

-Most fundamental issues in life and to many pragmatic concerns are vague in their formulation and resolution without metaphysics (worldview).
+Most fundamental issues in life and ideas and many pragmatic concerns are vague in their formulation and resolution without metaphysics (worldview).
 This is true of action issues “what shall I do”, “what is our social endeavor about”, as well as knowledge questions such as “what is knowledge”, “how is knowledge acquired and justified”, “what is meaning”, and “how are knowledge and action interactive”.

 We are seeing that metaphysics is the overarching discipline.